Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh rocks a sweet beard of power.
+Jayesh smokes only the finest herb through the barrel of a .30-06

-Updated on: [19/4/2025]
+Updated on: [20/4/2025]
 <!-- #jokeEnd -->